OncleTom77/zombicide-core/README.md

 ### 6. Zombie invasion phase

+- ask survivor which zombie to hit when there is more than one zombie is his Zone

 ### 7. Zombies move to the survivor (no more random)

 ### 8. Introduce buildings (without closed doors for now)